tock/tock/doc/reference/trd104-syscalls.md

 the buffer to transition from "not in use" to "in use" and MUST state a single upcall (Subscribe identifier) that causes the buffer to transition from "in use" to "not in use".

+The system call API specification MAY allow userspace code to access the buffer when it is "not in use" and MUST NOT support userspace reading from the buffer when it is "in use."
+Inversely, the system call API specfication MUST NOT involve the kernel accessing a buffer when it is "not in use".
+This finite state machine specification allows userspace and the kernel to enforce exclusive access through commands and upcalls.
+However, since this enforcement is not checkable, it should be used sparingly and code implementing it should be carefully checked.

 As an example, consider a system call driver that has the following system calls: